MultiverseLearningProducts/swe-learning-plans/src/tooling/terraform.md

 ### Tasks

 1. Terraform Configuration Files
-    - Understand the structure and syntax of Terraform configuration files.
+    - **Configuration File Structure**: Understand the structure and syntax of Terraform configuration files.
-    - Create a Terraform configuration file
+    - **Create a Configuration File**: Create a Terraform configuration file
 2. Providers and Resources
-    - Research what [providers](https://developer.hashicorp.com/terraform/language/providers) and [resources](https://developer.hashicorp.com/terraform/language/resources) are in Terraform
+    - **Providers vs. Resources**: Research what [providers](https://developer.hashicorp.com/terraform/language/providers) and [resources](https://developer.hashicorp.com/terraform/language/resources) are in Terraform
-    - Learn how to define providers and resources in Terraform.
+    - **Define Providers and Resources**: Learn how to define providers and resources in Terraform.
 3. Provider Configuration
-    - Explore different providers in Terraform (e.g.,AWS, Azure, Google Cloud).
+    - **Providers in Terraform**: Explore different providers in Terraform (e.g.,AWS, Azure, Google Cloud).
-    - Determine which provider your company utilizes.
+    - **Company Provider(s)**: Determine which provider your company utilizes.
-    - Set up authentication for the provider that your company uses.
+    - **Authentication**: Set up authentication for the provider that your company uses.

 ## 3. Managing Resources